PLSysSec/lio/lio-simple/tutorial/blog-2-tutorial.md

 labelPost post = withContext "labelPost" $ label (postPolicy post) post
 ```

 This function simply applies the policy function to create a label and then associates this label with a post, returning a labeled value.
-Its such labeled posts that we want to place in the database.
+It's such labeled posts that we want to place in the database.

 In fact, since the above modification to `AppSettings` broke our app, we now have a number of places that we need to go and adjust the code to handle labeled posts.